COVID what's next: Pa. companies brace for second shutdown

 "I’ve got members who say that they have more (job) openings than at any time in their history as a company," said Barr.
 "They can’t hire people."

-Across the state, many are also concerned about potential lawsuits from both workers and customers.
+Across the state, many are also concerned about potential lawsuits from both workers or customers.

 "We’re already seeing increasing lawsuits and it’s just unbelievable," said Barr.
 "We’re being told every single day that the most important thing is wearing a mask and we have people walking into stores that are not wearing a mask."

-Note: Editor's Note: COVID-19 killed tens of thousands in the Northeast, caused massive unemployment and wrecked the economy.
-In an ongoing series of stories, the USA TODAY Network Atlantic Group, 37 news sites including the Bucks County Courier and The Intelligencer, examines what the government got wrong in its response to the virus, what policies eventually worked — and why we remain vulnerable if the coronavirus strikes harder in the fall.